alexandre-75/Develop_a_secure_back-end_architecture_using_Django_ORM/README.md

 - Use the **Django REST framework** for the API
 - Using server-side rendering in **Django**.
 - Using **JSON Web Tokens (JWT)** to secure the API
-- construct an **entity-relationship diagram (ERD)**
+- Construct an **entity-relationship diagram (ERD)**
+- Using **PostgreSQL** as a database
 - Use **Jazzmin**

 ## 2 .
 Context
 - Epic Events meets the needs of start-ups wanting to organize “epic parties”.
 - Epic Events is a consulting and event management company.
-- My job is to manage the company's outdated customer relationship management (CRM) software.
+- The vendor who is responsible for the CRM has been hacked.
+- A CRM (Customer Relationship Management) is a system used by companies to manage their interactions with current and potential customers.
+- Consequence : develop a secure CRM system internal to the company.
+    - **creating a user interface with permissions.**
+    - **creation of an API with permissions.**

 ## 3 .
 Database